eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/components/logicunit/vectarasearch.md

 description: Description of the VectaraSearch component
 ---

+**Description:** A logic unit for searching in Vectara.
+Requires the VECTARA_API_KEY environment variable to be set for authentication.

 | Property                             | Pattern | Type   | Deprecated | Definition | Title/Description |
 | ------------------------------------ | ------- | ------ | ---------- | ---------- | ----------------- |
 | + [implementation](#implementation ) | No      | const  | No         | -          | Implementation    |